 Speaker Expense Reimbursement

-Education programs at CONNECT are learning experiences and are noncommercial.
-Under no circumstances should a pre-conference workshop, general conference session, or breakout session be used for direct promotion of a speaker’s product, service, or other self-interest.
+PHCC education programs at CONNECT are learning experiences and are noncommercial.
+Under no circumstances should a pre-conference workshop, general conference session, or break out session be used for direct promotion of a company/speaker’s product, service, or other self-interest.